-GA0M: You can clearly plan your own career and recognize the abilities necessary for realizing it while considering ethics and relevance to societal problems.

-GA1M: You can aquire the knowledge, skills, and ethics necessary for realizing your planned career and contribute to societal problem-solving while sollaborating with other experts.
+- GAOM: You can clearly plan your own career and recognize the abilities necessary for realizing it while considering ethics and relevance to societal problems. - GA1M: You can aquire the knowledge, skills, ethics, and entrepreneurship necessary for realizing your planned career and contribute to societal problem-solving while collaborating with other experts.